 It is important to know that using cannabis is never completely safe but there are strategies that you can use to reduce the harm.
-Cannabis use can cause harm to your mental or physical health, relationships and finances.
-Cannabis can also impact on your ability to work, study, or care for people.
+Cannabis use may cause harm to your mental or physical health, relationships, behaviours, finances, or ability to work, study or care for people.
 Here are some strategies that can be used to help lower the risks.